rtgodwin/rtgodwin.github.io/dnd/session4.md

 - Vintners', Distillers', and Brewers' Guild - Offers to sell certain beers
 - Watchful Order of Magists and Protectors - Offers to stop in on occasion, if free food is offered to the City Guards, it helps keeps things from getting out of hand.

-## Fixing it up

-- Hammond Kraddoc: Vintners’, Distillers’, and Brewers’ Guild
-- Justyn Rassk: Guild of Butchers

 1000 GP total.

 - Furniture from bent nail.
-- walls and roof: Carpenters’, Roofers’, and Plaisterers’ Guild
-- basement and plumbing: Cellarers’ and Plumbers’ Guild
-- clean bedsheets: Launderers’ Guild

 - meat: Guild of Butchers; ale and wine: Vintners’, Distillers’, and Brewers’ Guild; bread and pastries: Bakers’ Guild
 - Dungsweepers’ Guild and the Loyal Order of Street Laborers